ansible/ansible/docsite/rst/playbooks_variables.rst

 The ``key=value`` form is obviously simpler, but it's there if you need it!

+.. note:: Values passed in using the ``key=value`` syntax are interpreted as strings.
+          Use the JSON format if you need to pass in anything that shouldn't be a string (Booleans, integers, floats, lists etc).

 As of Ansible 1.3, extra vars can be loaded from a JSON file with the ``@`` syntax::

     --extra-vars "@some_file.json"